techcentaur/Instagator/README.md

 ## What will be new?

-- Search keywords in any user's profile ( Bio, comments, captions).
+- Search keywords in any user's profile ( Bio, comments, captions ).
-- Search nearby user's bio.